adityapalnitkar/adityapalnitkar.github.io/_posts/2017-4-16-Week-Twelve.md

 ## What will I do next week? ##

 Next week, I will work on the last phase of the IDB project with my group.
 Creating a visualization is the main task left now.
 I also have a Compilers lab due Tuesday and other homework due later in the week.
-I'd also like to start studying for my last round of midterms and finals.
+I'd like to start studying for my last round of midterms and finals that are coming up.
 Registration is approaching and I expect to graduate in Fall 2017 so I want to intricately plan out my course work with my advisor sometime during the week.

 ## What’s my experience of the class? ##

 In class, we covered refactoring techniques.
-These are handy but it is important to know which situations to use refactoring.
+These are handy but it is important to know which situations to use refactoring in.
 As I mentioned earlier, the quiz questions based off the Fowler book were pretty tricky, and I did not do very well on them.
 We also went over Java concepts like dynamic binding.
 I am enjoying the switch into newer material.

 ## Tip of the week ##